Community Building Takes Collaboration

 Recent Awards

-Since our inception in 1974, Marietta Community Foundation has distributed nearly $30 Million in grants to support Arts & Culture, Community & Economic Development, Education & Youth Development, Health & Human Services, Natural Resources, and Sports & Recreation — essentially touching all aspects of life in our community.
+Since our inception in 1974, Marietta Community Foundation has distributed over $30 Million in grants to support Arts & Culture, Community & Economic Development, Education & Youth Development, Health & Human Services, Natural Resources, and Sports & Recreation — essentially touching all aspects of life in our community.

 Use the dropdown to explore what specific investments were made as a result of our recent Community Impact & Simple Solution grant cycles.